The Wheel Deal: Tips For Flying With A Disability

 Length of Flight

-This is the second article in an original Epicure & Culture series, The Wheel Deal, which looks into how to travel and have immersive experiences around the globe with a physical handicap.
-We hope you feel inspired to see the world, despite any physical difficulties.
+This is the second article in an original Epicure & Culture series, The Wheel Deal, which explores how to travel and have immersive global experiences with a physical disability.
+We hope it inspires you to see the world, no matter the challenges.

 Katie Estrella